matovitch/itccc/index.md

 The target audience is "undergraduates or strong high school students" but I might throw in some non-essential notes for the more advanced reader.

 If you have some background in category theory I would love to hear your thoughts on this document.
-The channel coding theorem could be viewed as stating the existence of coproducts in a category of discrete memory sources with sequences of encodings as morphisms and the entropy could be seen as a functor from this category to $(\mathbb{R}^+, \leq)$.
+The channel coding theorem could be viewed as stating the existence of coproducts in a category of discrete memoryless sources with sequences of encodings as morphisms and the entropy could be seen as a functor from this category to $(\mathbb{R}^+, \leq)$.
 This perspective should become clearer as you progress in this text.

 ## Find the coin